-According to Crunchbase, Chime as raised a total of $1.1 billion in nine rounds of venture capital funding.
+According to Crunchbase, Chime as raised a total of $1.5 billion in eight rounds of venture capital funding.

-In its latest Series E round announced in December 2019, where the company raised a whopping $700 million, Chime was valued at $5.8 billion.
-This represented an almost fourfold increase from its previous $1.5 billion valuation that Chime received in March 2019.
+In its latest Series F round, where the company raised $485 million, Chime was valued at $14.5 billion.
+This represents an almost tenfold increase from the $1.5 billion valuation that the company received in early 2019.

 Investors into the company include the likes of DST Global, Menlo Ventures, General Atlantic, Dragoneer Investment Group, and many others.